web-extend/web-extend/docs/guide/essentials/using-libraries.md

 ### unplugin-auto-import

 [unplugin-auto-import](https://github.com/unplugin/unplugin-auto-import) is a library for auto importing APIs on-demand.
-To use it in a WebExtend project, you need to register the corresponding plugin.
+To use it in a Bext project, you need to register the corresponding plugin.

 ```ts [rsbuild.config.ts]
 import { defineConfig } from '@rsbuild/core';